Austinwrap/bad-mailman/README.md

         type: "delivery",
         text: "Next: Deliver to [ADDRESS].
 Choose the correct address:",
         taskType: "delivery",
-        options: [] // Options will be generated dynamically by showDeliveryPopup.
+        options: [] // Options are generated dynamically by showDeliveryPopup.
       },
       "Drink Water": {
         text: "Time to hydrate!
 Choose your drink:",